MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 1. Run the image.

-    * In the **IMAGES** section of the Docker extension, find the built image.
+    1. In the **IMAGES** section of the Docker extension, find the built image.

-    * Expand the image to find the **latest** tag, right-click, and select **Run Interactive**.
+    1. Expand the image to find the **latest** tag, right-click, and select **Run Interactive**.

-    * You'll be prompted to select the task appropriate for your scenario, either "Interactive run configuration (MongoDB local)" or "Interactive run configuration (MongoDB Azure)".
+    1. You're prompted to select the task appropriate for your scenario, either "Interactive run configuration (MongoDB local)" or "Interactive run configuration (MongoDB Azure)".

     With interactive run, you'll see any print statements in the code, which can be useful for debugging.
 You can also select **Run** which is non-interactive and doesn't keep standard input open.